ZombieGeeK0/BlueWolf/README.md

 ### 🐛 BUGS & ERRORS 🐛

 <span style="color:red">The YouTube-Downloader, in the option 18 & 19, is only supported for Windows 10, no Windows 11.
-The problem is "command not found"</span>
+The problem is command not found</span>

 <hr>